 Since the onset of COVID-19, accounting firms have remained on the “financial front-line” but like their clients, they are taking significant steps to change the way they operate.

-This is the focus of the newly launched CommBank Accounting Market Pulse Report, and we spoke to Daniela Pasini, CommBank’s National Director Professional Services, to see what we can learn from the way accounting firms are evolving in the COVID-19 era.
+This was the focus of the 2020 CommBank Accounting Market Pulse Report, and we spoke to Daniela Pasini, CommBank’s National Director Professional Services, to see what we can learn from the way accounting firms are evolving in the COVID-19 era.

 How well prepared were firms for the new business landscape?